5 of the best road trips and scenic drives in Victoria

-Keen to hit the road for some fresh air?
+Keen to head on a road trip for some fresh air?
 These road trips and scenic drives celebrate the diversity of the Victorian landscape, with many not far from Melbourne.

-Victoria might be Australia’s second smallest state geographically but that hasn’t stopped it packing some amazing locations into a pint-sized package.
-Every corner of the state offers something new, from desert landscapes to magical rainforests and spectacular ocean vistas, all of which are easily traversed by car.
+Victoria might be Australia’s second smallest state geographically but that hasn’t stopped it packing some must-see locations into a pint-sized package.
+Every corner of Victoria offers something new, from desert landscapes to magical rainforests and spectacular ocean vistas, all of which are easily traversed by car and some just a few hours from Melbourne.

 If you take Melbourne as the starting point, freeways in all directions have you out in open country in no time, and you’re never more than five or six hours from any part of the state.

-Here are five of the best, and most contrasting, drives in Victoria.
+Here are seven of the best, and most contrasting, drives in Victoria.

 The Black Spur